 The L’Étape Australia organisation strongly recommends that all participants engage in effective training and preparation for the challenge.
 If you have not exercised before or for some time, you should consult your doctor before commencing your training for the event.

 By submitting an application online and paying a fee for entry into this event registrants understand and agree to abide by the terms and conditions and the instructions given by event personnel, traffic authorities and the police.
 They shall not be eligible or entitled to participate in the event until full payment of the entry fee has been received by L’Étape Australia.
 No payment shall be deemed to have been received until L’Étape Australia has received cleared funds.

 L’Étape Australia will use best endeavours to provide you with an event finish time, however L’Étape Australia cannot be held responsible for any computer result anomalies or any technical malfunctions.

-L’Étape Australia reserves the right at any time to remove you from the event or to prevent participants participating in the event if, at the Event Organiser’s sole discretion, it considers such action necessary for safety reasons or the proper enjoyment of the event by other participants or for any other reasonable reason.
+L’Étape Australia reserves the right at any time to remove a participant from the event or to prevent participants from participating in the event if, at the Event Organiser’s sole discretion, it considers such action necessary for safety reasons or the proper enjoyment of the event by other participants or for any other reasonable reason.
 No refund of the event registration fee shall be made if you act negligently, maliciously, with wilful misconduct or otherwise without due care and attention for the event or other participants.

-12. Liability / Responsibility
+12. LIABILITY / RESPONSIBILITY

 Registrants acknowledge that personal accident and personal items insurance is their sole responsibility.
-L’Étape Australia shall not be liable to you for any loss or damage of or to personal equipment belonging to you, or any indirect or consequential loss or damage whatsoever arising out of you taking part in the event; or for any loss of business; revenue or profit; loss of reputation; anticipated savings or wasted expenditure; pledges made on your behalf or by you to charity.
+L’Étape Australia shall not be liable to them for any loss or damage of or to personal equipment belonging to them, or any indirect or consequential loss or damage whatsoever arising out of them taking part in the event; or for any loss of business; revenue or profit; loss of reputation; anticipated savings or wasted expenditure; pledges made on you’re their behalf or by them to charity.
 L’Étape Australia will not be liable for any actions of any spectators or other third parties.
 Regisrrants accept that any mechanical support received on their bike from L’Étape Australia, partners, participants or other third parties is at their own discretion, and they will not hold anyone else responsible for any subsequent bike malfunctions or resulting injury.
 They accept that should their bike be transferred in any vehicle during the event, such as the sweep vehicle, they accept it is placed and transferred in the vehicle at their own risk and L’Étape Australia is not liable for any damage caused during this process.
 Nothing in this agreement shall affect our liability for death or personal injury, fraud, or any other liability to the extent it cannot be excluded or limited by law.

 Please note that some of the food products given out may contain or have traces of nuts and nut oils or may have been made alongside other products containing nuts.
 L’Étape Australia cannot be held responsible for any issues resulting from food allergies.

-- The promotion and marketing of the event;
+• The promotion and marketing of the event;

-- Promotional and marketing material in respect of similar events, other community based activities organised by our event partners (sponsors).
+• Promotional and marketing material in respect of similar events, other community based activities organised by our event partners (sponsors).

 L’Étape Australia shall take all necessary steps to ensure that personal information or marketing information pertaining or relating to you which comes into the possession or control of L’Étape Australia or our Event partners shall not be used or reproduced in whole or in part in any form except for the purposes outlined in these Conditions.
 If you would not like L’Étape Australia or our Event partners to use the Marketing Information or Personal Information other than for purposes related solely to your participation in the Event, please e-mail L’Étape Australia at firstname.lastname@example.org.

 All fees are inclusive of GST (goods and services tax) at the rate of 10%.
 If your entry is accepted the fee is non-refundable.

 L’Étape Australia reserves the right to alter the start time of the event.
 In the event of a change of start time the participants will be notified of the revised start time with as much notice as reasonably practicable.
 No refund in full or in part shall be made for any change in start time for an event provided the event takes place on the specified date of the event.
 The event will be deemed delivered as soon the first rider crosses the start line.

 L’Étape Australia reserves the right to amend the event format (for example shortening the distance) or cancel the event due to circumstances beyond its reasonable control or for any safety related reason.
 In the event of the event being cancelled it shall provide the participant with a full refund, less an administration charge of $10, with no further liability whatsoever arising from such cancellation.